uhasker/getting-things-done-in-next-js/src/chapter10/02-authentication.md

 # Authentication

 The tasks and projects should be "owned" by individual users of our application.

+Of course, users should not be able to access or look at projects of other users.
 This means that we need to implement authentication.

-This used to be very hard, however nowadays there are prebuilt libraries to help us out (at least for the common cases).
+That used to be very hard - luckily, nowadays there are prebuilt libraries to help us out (at least for the common use cases).
 We will use a library called Clerk.

 Go to `dashboard.clerk.com` and create a new application.